palegrass/ELO-Calculation-Test/README.md

 # ELO-Calculation-Test

-Was made for the THC discord server
+An elo calculator that takes in .json files as an input and outputs a new .json file with the calculated data that was made for the THC discord server.

-# Instructions
+## Instructions
-The console window should ask you for a Volatility, and after you input that you will see a preview of what stats are currently written on the participants.json file.

-Finally, the new ELO's will be calculated and printed to the console, giving you one last chance before the changes are made.
+First, you should configure the config file to your liking, and note that an output file will be created if one doesn't exist on your configured directory.

+Weight - A signed integer defining the volatility of the elo.

+Mega - A boolean defining whether the game is a mega THC or not.

+Draw - A boolean defining whether the game ended with a draw or not.

+Ask for confirmation - A boolean that determines whether the console window will do anything besides updating the elo.

+Input file - The directory of the participants input

+Output file - The directory of the participants output

-# Notes
+## Notes

-Names and Placements other than 1st are not required, the default name is "player" and the default placement is 0.
+Placements other than 1st and IDs are not required, the default player id is "player" and the default placement is 0.